Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 It usually wasn’t.
 Well, sometimes the Sea Clans got a little testy...but they’d always been that way.
 As long as they weren’t warring over territory out in the archipelagos...

-“That concludes my briefing, My Father.
+"That concludes my briefing, My Father.
 Which puts us *slightly* ahead of schedule, for once.
-And we need to be, today...”
+And we need to be, today..."

 There was one last game afoot, and it would make getting home difficult, so Daar duck-nodded.
-“Right, yeah.
-I s’pose we’d better git our tails in motion, then.”
+"Right, yeah.
+I s’pose we’d better git our tails in motion, then."

-“Yes, My Father.
-We’ll want to be back inside Gaoian territory within the hour.”
+"Yes, My Father.
+We’ll want to be back inside Gaoian territory within the hour."

 Leemu sniffed the air and his ears shifted suspiciously as Daar and Tiyun returned to the living room.
-“Uh...is something wrong?
-My Father?”
+"Uh...is something wrong?
+My Father?"

 He was a courteous lil’ tail, which Daar always appreciated even if he was still a bit manically nervous.
 Daar pulled him into a fond and reassuring one-armed hug.

-“Ain’t nothin’ ‘ya should worry ‘yer handsome lil’ head over, Leemu.
-So don’t, ‘kay?”
+"Ain’t nothin’ ‘ya should worry ‘yer handsome lil’ head over, Leemu.
+So don’t, ‘kay?"

-“...Yes, My Father.”
+"...Yes, My Father."

-“Oh, don’t gimme that!
+"Oh, don’t gimme that!
 If it were something ‘ya needed ‘ta know, I’d *tell* ‘ya.
-Now I gotta git goin’ ‘cuz a Great Father’s games never stop…” Daar chitter-sighed resignedly.
-“An’ believe me, ‘yer better off not knowin’ this kinda shit.”
+Now I gotta git goin’ ‘cuz a Great Father’s games never stop…" Daar chitter-sighed resignedly.
+"An’ believe me, ‘yer better off not knowin’ this kinda shit."

-“Okay.”
+"Okay."
 Leemu seemed happier with that explanation.
-“I trust you, My Father.”
+"I trust you, My Father."

-“An’ I trust *you* to do the right thing.
+"An’ I trust *you* to do the right thing.
 Anyway!
-I hear tell there’s a pretty lil’ number over at Ninja Taco who’s taken a shine to ‘ya…”
+I hear tell there’s a pretty lil’ number over at Ninja Taco who’s taken a shine to ‘ya…"

 Daar had to admit, the look of sudden nerves and maybe a bit of fear that flashed across Leemu’s expressions was...well, he would be lyin’ to himself if he claimed he didn’t enjoy it.
 He…*mighta* pulled the lil’ Brother in a bit tighter too, jus’ for fun...

-“Uh...My f-f-father, I can explain--!”
+"Uh...My f-f-father, I can explain--!"

 And that was enough; Daar never let people dangle *too* long, that would be mean!
-“Naw!
+"Naw!
 Brother, I’m the *most happiest* ‘fer ‘ya!
 She an’ I, uh...well.
-Les’ just say I remind her *way* too much o’ some really bad memories from the war.”
+Les’ just say I remind her *way* too much o’ some really bad memories from the war."

 Everyone knew what that meant, and both Leemu and Gorku keened in sympathy for her.

-“Did...she git her justice?”
+"Did...she git her justice?"
 Gorku was a purebred ‘Back an’ he had *exactly* the right attitude.
 Daar was decided; he needed to invest in him.

-“Yes.
-I gave it *personally,”* Daar growled.
-“But she don’t know that.
+"Yes.
+I gave it *personally,"* Daar growled.
+"But she don’t know that.
 I din’t wanna, uh...take advantage.
-Or ruin the fun.”
+Or ruin the fun."

-“I won’t tell her,” Leemu swore.
+"I won’t tell her," Leemu swore.
 Daar needed to invest in him, too.
 Maybe Starmind might be a good fit...

-“I’d ‘preciate that a whole bunch, but you can tell her someday, if it’ll help.
+"I’d ‘preciate that a whole bunch, but you can tell her someday, if it’ll help.
 Anyhoo.
 Mostly it were a sorta game ‘tween us, *yijao?* And I’m seriously happy ‘fer ‘ya both.
 Now go make a cub!
-When ‘yer ready I’ll send over a nice blanket or somethin’!”
+When ‘yer ready I’ll send over a nice blanket or somethin’!"

 Naydra uncoiled gracefully to her feet, gave Leemu and Gorku affectionate cheek-nips in farewell, shook Preed’s hand, and followed him out.

-“It went well,” she commented once they were outside.
+"It went well," she commented once they were outside.
 They both knew she wasn’t talking about their visit and *‘color therapy’* session.

-“Yeah.”
+"Yeah."

 She snuggled up to his arm.
-“I’m glad.”
+"I’m glad."

-“We do have a request of your time from the Mother-Supreme, My Father,” Tiyun interjected.
-“And there shouldn’t be any transit problems from the Island portal...”
+"We do have a request of your time from the Mother-Supreme, My Father," Tiyun interjected.
+"And there shouldn’t be any transit problems from the Island portal..."

 Daar whined softly.
-“I know.
+"I know.
 I’d better go.
-Both of us, ‘specially you Naydi.”
+Both of us, ‘specially you Naydi."
 Daar gave her a significant look.
 She seemed resigned to what this meeting was likely to mean.

-“...Yes,” she agreed.
-“We’d better.”
+"...Yes," she agreed.
+"We’d better."

 Duty called.